-reviewing the size and composition of the Board, taking into account director independence, outside directorships and time commitments, and making recommendations to the Board on any appropriate changes;
+- reviewing the size and composition of the Board, taking into account director independence, outside directorships and time commitments, and making recommendations to the Board on any appropriate changes; - developing a board skills matrix to assist in identifying any gaps in the collective skills of the Board for professional development, and succession planning purposes; - making recommendations on the appointment and removal of Directors;

-- developing a board skills matrix to assist in identifying any gaps in the collective skills of the Board for professional development, and succession planning purposes; - making recommendations on the appointment and removal of Directors; - establishing evaluation methods for rating the performance of the Board on an annual basis; and, - providing new Directors with an induction into the Company and providing all Directors with access to ongoing education relevant to their position.
+- establishing evaluation methods for rating the performance of the Board on an annual basis; and, - providing new Directors with an induction into the Company and providing all Directors with access to ongoing education relevant to their position.

-Sean Llewelyn chairs the Nomination Committee.
+Peter Donkin chairs the Nomination Committee.
 The Board considers that, given the importance of Board composition, it is appropriate that all members of the Board are members of the Nomination Committee.

-The number of meetings of the Nomination Committee during the reporting period and the names on the attendance record is set out in the Directors' Report.
+The number of meetings of the Nomination Committee during the reporting period and the names on the attendance record is set out in the Directors' Report of the Paladin Energy Ltd Annual Report 2016.